ninoNinkovic/LiveStamps/README.md

 ## USAGE:

 Each LiveStamp has a formatted and raw value.
-A raw value is usally used as a one-time static injection, i.e. frequently used variables etc. However, when a regex is supplied with a stamp definition any matching patterns can be updated automatically.
-For instance, the last modified stamp will update itself every single time the document is saved.
+A raw value is usally used as a one-time static injection, i.e. frequently used variables.
+However, when a regex is added to a stamp definition, matching patterns are updated automatically.
+For instance, the @modified stamp will update itself whenever the document is saved.

-Formatted and raw values can be accessed in the following ways:
+Formatted and raw values are accessed in the following ways:

 ####Keyboard Injection: